Kurt Student: Interwar period

 In the immediate postwar years, Student was assigned to military research and development.
 He became involved in military gliders since gliding was not forbidden by the Treaty of Versailles.
 He also attended the Red Army Air Force's maneuvers in Lipetsk fighter-pilot school and first came in contact with the idea of airborne operations.
-After Adolf Hitler came to power in Germany, the Luftwaffe was secretly re-established.
+After Adolf Hitler came to power in Germany, the was secretly re-established.
 Student transferred from the Army to the Air Force and was appointed by Hermann Göring to be the head of its training schools.
 In July 1938, he was named commander of airborne and air-landing troops and, in September, commanding general of the 7th Air Division, Germany's first paratroop division.

 World War II

-After the invasion of Poland in September 1939, which marked the beginning of the Second World War in Europe, the Fallschirmjäger were first deployed during the invasions of Norway and Denmark in Operation Weserübung in April 1940.
-In this operation the Fallschirmjäger were deployed on several locations.
+After the invasion of Poland in September 1939, which marked the beginning of the Second World War in Europe, the were first deployed during the invasions of Norway and Denmark in Operation Weserübung in April 1940.
+In this operation, the were deployed on several locations.
 In Denmark, a small unit dropped on Masnedø island to seize the Storstrøm Bridge linking Falster and Zealand.
 A paratroop detachment also dropped at Aalborg Airfield, which was crucial for Luftwaffe operations over Norway.
 In Norway, a company of paratroopers dropped at Oslo's undefended airstrip.
 Over the course of the morning and early afternoon of April 9, 1940, the Germans flew in sufficient reinforcements to seize the capital, but by that time the Norwegian government had fled.